 Englishman (in the bay of Naples, watching Vesuvius)-You've nothing like that in America!
 Yank-No, but we've got Niagara Falls, and they'd put the darned thing out in five minutes!
-Than Coffee MAKE PROFITABLE SIDE LINE Success May Be Attained With Pigeons by Careful Attention to Many Little Details.
+Than Coffee and Costs Less MAKE PROFITABLE SIDE LINE Success May Be Attained With Pigeons by Careful Attention to Many Little Details.
 (Prepared by the United States Department of Agriculture.)
 Many people can keep pigeons successfully as a side issue, although this requires constant oversight and careful attention to details.
 The greatest difficulties confronting the successful raiser of pigeons seem to be in securing good breeding stock, and finding a market for the produce of a small flock.
 Pigeons are a profitable source of income on general farms where they may secure much of their feed from the fields, provided they are not a nuisance and the loss by shooting and by hawks, owls and cats is not large.
 They can also be raised successfully on farms where they are closely confined.
 Of the squab-raising varieties the Homer is considered the most popular variety.
-The habit of this bird of reed from other lofts.
-The Carneaux pigeon has recently become popular as a squab producer.
-This variety is somewhat larger than the Homer and it is stated is about as prolific.
+The habit of this bird of returning home if allowed freedom makes pigeon has recently become popular as a squab producer.
+This variety is some-So far as it can be traced it was what larger than the Homer and it is stated is about as prolific.
 Several other varieties of pigeons larger than the Homer are used on a small scale in squab raising, especially in crossing with the Homer and Carneaux, to increase the size of squabs.
-The Runt is one of the largest, but is not as prolific or as good a breeder or feeder as Some of the other varieties reported used as squab breeders are the Dragoon, White Maltese, or hen pigeon, the White King, and the common pig- BIG RETURNS FROM POULTRY Arizona Farmer Made Profit of Nearly \$300 From Small Flock in Short Space of Time.
+The Runt is one of the largest, but is not as proliffe or as good a breeder or feeder as the Homer.
+Some of the other varieties reported used as squab breeders are the Dragoon.
+White Maltese, or hen pigeon, the White King, and the common pig- BIG RETURNS FROM POULTRY Arizona Farmer Made Profit of Nearly \$300 From Small Flock in Short Space of Time, .
 (Prepared by the United States Department of Agriculture.)
 A net return of nearly \$300 in two and one-half months from a side line on the farm is the record made by a Glendale, Ariz., farmer who is carrying on his operations under the direction of a poultry extension expert of the United States department of agriculture.
-In connection with his general farm work he kept a flock of 210 hens, which produced an average of ten dozen eggs during the four winter months.
-During February the eggs a profit of a little over \$100.
+In connection with his genera! farm work he kept a flock of 210 hens, which produced an average of ten dozen eggs during the four winter months.
+During February the eggs brought an average of 55 cents a dozen, or approximately \$150, while the feed bill, including the feed for the young chicks, amounted to \$50.
+The following month the flock showed a profit of a little over \$100.
 During the first half of April the gross receipts were \$97.50.
 In April the extension specialist conducted a culling demonstration on this farm and weeded 56 hens from the flock.
-The culled hens were kept in a separate pen for a week following the demonstration, and made practically no returns in egg yields.
+The culled hens were kept in a separate pen for a week following the demonstration. and made practically no returns in egg yields.
 This indicates, the specialist says, that the remaining 154 hens probably made the record with which the entire 210 had been credited.
-GET RID OF DISEASE GERMS Drive Out Fowls, Close House Tightly and Burn Sulphur in It for an Hour-Then Air It.
-To rid the house of disease germs and vermin drive out the fowls, close the house tightly and burn sulphur in it until the entire house is full of blue fumes.
-Let it remain closed an hour and then air it thoroughly before the fowls return. 八日国公 a package before the war a package during the war a package NOW THE FLAVOR LASTS SO DOES THE PRICE!
+GET RID OF DISEASE GERMS Drive Out Fowls, Close House Tightly and Burn Sulphur in it for an Hour-Then Air It.